Police dismiss tip Smollett, 2 brothers together in elevator

 The details of the complaint were first reported by NBC News.

-Cook County State's Attorney Kim Foxx said Tuesday that she is recusing herself from the investigation.
+In Chicago, Cook County State's Attorney Kim Foxx said Tuesday that she was recusing herself from the current investigation.

-Smollett, who is African-American and openly gay, reported he was physically attacked while he was getting a sandwich around 2 a.m. on Jan.
+Smollett reported that he was physically attacked while getting a sandwich around 2 a.m. on Jan.
 29 near his home in downtown Chicago.
-He said the men shouted the slurs and yelled "This is MAGA country," an apparent reference to President Donald Trump's campaign slogan, "Make America Great Again."
+He said the men shouted the slurs and yelled, "This is MAGA country," an apparent reference to President Donald Trump's campaign slogan, "Make America Great Again."
 Smollett also said the attackers poured some kind of chemical on him.

-On Wednesday police picked up two brothers at Chicago's O'Hare Airport as they returned from Nigeria and questioned them about the attack.
+Investigators did find and release images of two people they said they wanted to question.
+And last week, police picked up the two brothers at Chicago's O'Hare International Airport as they returned from Nigeria and questioned them about the attack.
 They also searched the apartment where the men live.

 The men, who had been held for nearly 48 hours on suspicion of assaulting Smollett, were released Friday.
 Guglielmi said the next day that information police received from the men "has in fact shifted the trajectory of the investigation."